-If we are unable to recruit or retain qualified personnel, our business could be harmed customers and who can provide the technical, strategic and marketing skills required for our company to grow.
+If we are unable to recruit or retain qualified personnel, our business could be harmed.

+We must continue to identify, hire, train and retain IT professionals, technical engineers, operations employees, and sales, marketing, finance and senior management personnel who maintain relationships with our customers and who can provide the technical, strategic and marketing skills required for our company to grow.
 There is a shortage of qualified personnel in these fields, and we compete with other companies for the limited pool of talent.
 The failure to recruit and retain necessary personnel, including but not limited to members of our executive team, could harm our business and our ability to grow our company.